dr-offig/listenR/README.md

 # listenR
-Machine Listening Library by Dr.Offig
+Machine Listening Library for ecoacoustics by Dr.Offig